freedomofpress/securedrop/docs/install.md

 ### Generate GPG Key and Import Journalist Public Keys

-In order to avoid transferring plaintext files between the `Secure Viewing Station` and `Journalist Workstations`, each journalist should have their [own personal GPG key](/docs/install.md#set-up-journalist-pgp-keys).
+In order to avoid transferring plaintext files between the `Secure Viewing Station` and `Journalist Workstations`, each journalist should have their [own personal GPG key](/docs/install.md#set-up-journalist-gpg-keys).
 Start by copying all of the journalists' public keys to a USB stick.
 Plug this into the `Secure Viewing Station` running Tails and open the file manager.
 Double-click on each public key to import it.
 If the public key isn't importing, try renaming it to end in ".asc".

 ![Importing Journalist GPG Keys](/docs/images/install/viewing1.jpg)

 To generate the application GPG key:

 * Open a terminal and run `gpg --gen-key`
-* When it says, "Please select what kind of key you want", choose "(1) RSA and RSA (default)"
+* When it says, `Please select what kind of key you want`, choose `(1) RSA and RSA (default)`
-* When it asks, "What keysize do you want?" type "4096"
+* When it asks, `What keysize do you want?` type `4096`
-* When it asks, "Key is valid for?" press enter to keep the default
+* When it asks, `Key is valid for?` press enter to keep the default
-* When it asks, "Is this correct?" verify that you've entered everything correctly so far, and type "y"
+* When it asks, `Is this correct?` verify that you've entered everything correctly so far, and type `y`
-* For "Real name" type: "SecureDrop"
+* For `Real name` type: `SecureDrop`
-* For "Email address", leave the field blank and press enter
+* For `Email address`, leave the field blank and press enter
-* For "Comment" type "SecureDrop Application GPG Key"
+* For `Comment` type `SecureDrop Application GPG Key`
-* Verify that everything is correct so far, and type "o" for "Okay"
+* Verify that everything is correct so far, and type `o` for `(O)kay`
 * It will pop up a box asking you to type a passphrase, but it's safe to click okay with typing one (since your persistent volume is encrypted, this GPG key is stored encrypted on disk)
 * Wait for your GPG key to finish generating

 To manage GPG keys using the Tails graphical interface, click the clipboard icon in the top right and choose "Manage Keys".
 If you switch to the "My Personal Keys" tab you can see the key that you just generated.

 ![My Keys](/docs/images/install/viewing7.jpg)